Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 It should be kept in mind that echocardiography measures the internal aortic diameter whereas CT and MR measure the external aortic diameter.
 Therefore, measurements taken by CT or MR tend to be 2 to 4 mm larger than those taken by echocardiography.

 All patients with MFS and aortic involvement should receive beta blocker therapy with the goal of decreasing the rate of aortic dilatation.
-In patients who cannot tolerate beta blockade, angiotensin receptor blockers or angiotensin converting enzyme inhibitors should be substituted.
-Patients with a thoracic aortic aneurysm should be treated concurrently with beta blockers and either angiotensin receptor blockers or angiotensin converting enzyme inhibitors.
+In patients who cannot tolerate beta blockade, angiotensin receptor blockers (ARB) should be substituted.
+It is noteworthy that ARBs seem to be more beneficial in patients who have FBN1 haploinsufficient mutations.
+Statins have been shown to have some favourable effects in Marfan-mice models, while administration of calcium-channel blockers should be avoided.
+Patients with a thoracic aortic aneurysm should be treated concurrently with beta blockers and angiotensin receptor blockers.

 Prophylactic aortic root surgery (either composite valve graft or valve-sparing aortic root replacement) should be undertaken when aortic root diameter reaches about 50 mm.
+Valve-sparing operations appear to associate with lower rates of valve-related complications and better long-term prognosis.
 Surgery for patients with smaller aortic root diameters should be considered when:

 Aortic diameter is enlarging rapidly (≥ 5 mm/year).